CS3219-AY2324S1/ay2324s1-course-assessment-g20/backend/README.md

 ## Development Setup (uncontainerized)
 1. Ensure that you have PostgreSQL, MongoDB, Redis and node v18 installed.
 1. Ensure that you have yarn v1.22.19 installed (e.g. `npm i -g yarn`).
-1. Start PostgreSQL, MongoDB and Redis (e.g. `brew services start redis` if installed via Homebrew on MacOS)
+1. Start PostgreSQL and MongoDB on your local machine.
 1. `cd` to the [`backend`](./) directory.
 1. Run `yarn install`.
 1. Copy the [`.env.example`](./.env.example) file as `.env` (e.g. `cp .env.example .env`) and update the variables where necessary (you may find the [Environment Variables setup](#environment-variables-setup) section below useful).
 1. Setup and populate the databases via `yarn migrate-and-seed:all`.
-1. Open multiple terminals to the [`backend`](./) directory, and run each microservice in 'watch' mode (e.g. `yarn start:dev http-gateway`, `yarn start:dev ws-gateway`, `yarn start:dev question`).
+1. Open multiple terminals to the [`backend`](./) directory, and run each microservice in 'watch' mode (e.g. `yarn start:dev http-gateway`, `yarn start:dev question`).
    > NOTE: The complete list of microservices are the directory names under the [`backend/apps`](./apps/) directory.
 All microservices have to be started for the backend to run correctly.

 ## Building locally with Docker